cmfcmf/docusaurus-search-local/README.md

     ar, da, de, en, es, fi, fr, hu, it, ja, nl, no, pt, ro, ru, sv, th, tr, vi

+### Debugging

+If building your documentation produces an error, you can build it in debug mode to figure out white page is causing it.
+To do so, simply set the `DEBUG` environment variable when building your documentation: `DEBUG=1 yarn build`.

 ## CONTRIBUTING

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for further information.